carla-simulator/carla/Docs/python_api_tutorial.md

 ### Recording and Replaying system

 CARLA includes now a recording and replaying API, that allows to record a simulation in a file and later replay that simulation.
-The file is written on server side only, and it includes which **actors are created or destroyed** in the simulation, the **state of the traffic lights** and the **position/orientation** of all vehicles and pedestrians.
+The file is written on server side only, and it includes which **actors are created or destroyed** in the simulation, the **state of the traffic lights** and the **position** and **orientation** of all vehicles and pedestrians.

 To start recording we only need to supply a file name: